TIMAN-group/2L-HMM-paper/jedm-reviews/round-1/reviewer_c_response.md

 subsequent action is chosen by sampling a transition from the current state to the next state.

-I will attempt to make an analogy with text documents.
+It may be useful to make an analogy with text documents.
 The space of all possible English journal articles is unfathomably large, but we can still model the generation of these articles using simpler statistical models.
 If we have a discrete distribution over words, we can model the generation of